Logo

 Greasy Neale was inducted into the College Football Hall of Fame in 1967 and the Pro Football Hall of Fame in 1969.

-Greasy Neale died in Florida at the age of 81 and is buried at Parkersburg Memorial Gardens in West Virginia.
+Greasy Neale died in Lake Worth Beach, Florida, at the age of 81 and was later interred in Parkersburg Memorial Gardens in West Virginia.